Matei-Stoian/LoadBalancer/README.md

             ports:
                 - "8080:8080"
 ```
-To add or remove backend servers modivie the environment variable BACKEND_SERVERS. **The backend server must be specified with the open port**.
+To add or remove backend servers modifie the environment variable BACKEND_SERVERS. **The backend server must be specified with the open port**.